AS Albion's longest-serving player he signed a new four-year deal in September 2012.

 His price was set to rise by a further £700,000 depending on appearances and Boro will also be due 15 per cent of any sell-on fee.

 He further enhanced his reputation as a Barclays Premier League player during 2012/13, scoring five times in 35 league appearances from midfield.
+But in the 2013/14 season faced new competition in the shape of Stephane Sessegnon for the attacking midfield role.

 Despite representing England at every level up to Under-20, Morrison pledged his international future to Scotland in the summer of 2007, qualifying through his grandparents, and made his full senior international debut in a 3-1 friendly defeat by the Czech Republic in May 2008.